 - Show Print’s templates, contact sheets

 In 20 minutes that’s about as much as I can pack in.
 And if that doesn’t leave their heads spinning….

-After first posting these thoughts, I was asked – a little mischievously – why I don’t say more about Slideshow, Web and Print.
+After first posting these thoughts, I was asked – a little mischievously – why I don’t say more about Slideshow, Web, Map, Book and Print.
 A single word each?
 That good then?
 Well, quite the contrary.
 I am not trying to pack every feature into a short presentation.
-The audience – existing Lightroom users and those questioning their current working practices – already know and take for granted that they can create impressive slideshows, web galleries, and prints.
-They don’t need showing exactly how you add keywords or adjust image brightness.
+The audience – existing Lightroom users and those questioning their current working practices – already know and take for granted that they can create impressive slideshows, web galleries, and prints etc, just like they don’t need showing exactly how you add keywords or adjust image brightness.
 Such features slip into the presentation “en passant”.

 * no-one specifically in mind